bo-oz/vimeo_me2/README.md

 ```
 ### Uploading a video
 #### Utilizing an upload form in Rails
 At this moment there are two ways of uploading video's to Vimeo.
-The first one works in Rails and uploads an ActionDispatch::Http::UploadedFile object to Vimeo, or can be used in plain Ruby to upload a File object:
+The first one works in Rails and uploads an ActionDispatch::Http::UploadedFile object to Vimeo, like so:

 ```ruby
 # Example in RoR